Background pattern

 Venlafaxina Sun 75 mg:

-This medicine is presented as prolonged-release tablets with two layers of coating, round, biconvex, with a diameter of 8.4 mm, pink and white, with a "759" printed in black ink on one face and flat on the other.
+This medication is presented as prolonged-release tablets with two layers of coating, round, biconvex, with a diameter of 8.4 mm, pink and white in color, with a "759" printed with black ink on one side and flat on the other.

 Venlafaxina Sun 150 mg:

-This medicine is presented as prolonged-release tablets with two layers of coating, oval, biconvex, with dimensions of 16.35 mm x 7.85 mm, pink and white, with a "758" printed in black ink on one face and flat on the other.
+This medication is presented as prolonged-release tablets with two layers of coating, oval, biconvex, with dimensions of 16.35 mm x 7.85 mm, pink and white in color, with a "758" printed with black ink on one side and flat on the other.

-Tablet package: Package sizes: 30 and 1000 (clinical package) prolonged-release tablets.
+Tablet container: package sizes 30 and 1000 (clinical package) prolonged-release tablets.

 Sun Pharmaceutical Industries Europe B.V.